wcm-epicore-internship/methylationshinyapp/README.md

 - "errbs_90.rda" contains the ≥10x data for all ERRBS sites covered by ≥90% of all ERRBS samples.
 There are site, count, mean coverage, and percent.rrbs (percent of ERRBS samples that covered each site) columns for each site.

 #### How to install the shiny app
+The app was too large to publish on shinyapps.io with a free account, but it can be installed onto a local computer by downloading the following files from Dropbox and running the code provided in "app.R" in R Studio to run the app.
 - Use this Dropbox link to download the following files: https://wcm.box.com/s/w7zlho18eqeveh94jwr7vq3c6bdwb53n
   - errbs_data_for_overlap_plot_5x.rda
   - errbs_data_for_overlap_plot.rda